vanluongkma/vanluongkma/README.md

 _Math is the premise theory, and Computer Science is where Cryptography is applied._

-_My favorite programming languages are JavaScript and Python, and I'm also familiar with Java, C, C++, and PHP._
+_My favorite programming languages are Python, and I'm also familiar with C and C++._

 _I regularly write articles on [**hackmd**](https://hackmd.io/@vanluongkma)_